 Airfoil Tools is a really neat site.
 It serves as a catalog of existing airfoil shapes, and allows you to compare them, simulate different speeds and angles of attack, and draw and plot your own wing shapes.
 Naturally most of these wings are designed for airplanes, but some have been used on cars (upside down) to create downforce.
 Cars don’t go nearly as fast as planes, and so the ideal shape of a car wing is different, and optimized for Reynolds numbers on the lower side of the spectrum.

 The Reynolds number isn’t easy to explain, so I won’t.
-But it’s worth noting that the airfoil tools calculator has values that can be used to simulate car speeds.
+But it’s worth noting that the airfoil tools calculator has values that can be used to simulate different car speeds.
 For example, a wing with a 10″ chord that is traveling through the air at 67 mph, and at 68-degrees F has a Reynolds numbers of around 500,000.
 Doubling the speed doubles the Reynolds number.
-You’ll only need this number if you’re using Airfoil Tools, otherwise forget it.
+When using the Airfoil Tools calculator, I set the values to 200,000, 500,000, and 1,000,000, which are realistic Reynolds numbers for most cars and wings.

 McBeath discusses these form factors and how they allow a wing to generate more downforce.